Customer experience: Customer experience management

-Customer experience management (CEM or CXM) is the process that companies use to oversee and track all interactions with a customer during their relationship.
+Customer experience management is the process that companies use to oversee and track all interactions with a customer during their relationship.
 This involves the strategy of building around the needs of individual customers.
-According to Jeananne Rae, companies are realizing that "building great consumer experiences is a complex enterprise, involving strategy, integration of technology, orchestrating business models, brand management and CEO commitment."
+According to Jeananne Rae, companies are realizing that "building great consumer experiences is a complex enterprise, involving strategy, integration of technology, orchestrating business models, brand management and CEO commitment".

+Beyond survey-based measures such as Net Promoter Score, Customer Satisfaction, and Customer Effort Score, many organizations now employ comprehensive Customer Experience Management frameworks.
+These approaches combine behavioral analytics, emotional sentiment analysis, and operational data to provide a more integrated understanding of customer journeys and organizational performance across touchpoints.

-In 2020, the global CEM market was valued at $7.54 billion, and is expected to grow with a CAGR of 17.5% from 2021-2028.
+In 2020, the global CEM market was valued at $7.54 billion, and is expected to grow with a CAGR of 17.5% from 2021 to 2028.
 Top companies in the customer experience industry include: